Andy Gray (footballer, born 1964): Playing career

 After playing for Crystal Palace's youth team in 1980–81, Gray moved into non-league football with Corinthian Casuals and Dulwich Hamlet where he was spotted by Crystal Palace manager Steve Coppell.

 Gray moved to Palace and quickly became a regular in the team, playing in the forward positions.
 In the 1985–86 season, Gray top-scored with 11 goals.
 However, after the signings of Ian Wright and Mark Bright, Gray moved into central-midfield, and his career came alight.

 Gray then achieved promotion with Aston Villa and had a spell at Queens Park Rangers, before returning to Selhurst Park for the 1989–90 season.
-This proved to be a remarkable season, and Gray managed to secure himself a legacy that will survive in Palace fans' hearts forever.
-In the league Palace survived comfortably, and they found themselves in an FA Cup Semi-final against champions Liverpool, who were gunning for a league and cup double.
+In the league Palace survived comfortably, and they found themselves in an FA Cup semi-final against champions Liverpool, who were gunning for a league and cup double.
 Having led 2–1 at one point, Palace were 3-2 down, and were on the verge of leaving Villa Park with their heads down, before Gray jumped forward to head an 87th-minute equaliser.
 Alan Pardew's goal in extra-time ensured that Gray and his Palace teammates would get to play in the FA Cup Final.

 The final would be against Manchester United, and in the match Gray played well as Palace secured a 3–3 draw.
 In the replay, Palace were beaten by a single goal: 1–0.

 The following season, Palace achieved far more than even the biggest optimists expected.
 The Eagles chased Liverpool and Arsenal until the end, but had to settle for third place in the First Division.
-As well as this, they picked up silverware, in winning the Zenith Data Systems Cup.
+As well as this, they picked up silverware, in winning the Full Members Cup.

-In November 1991, Gray's play was rewarded with a call-up to the England team, and he made his solitary international appearance against Poland in a crucial qualifier for the EURO '92.
+In November 1991, Gray's play was rewarded with a call-up to the England team, and he made his solitary international appearance against Poland in a crucial qualifier for EURO '92.
+He started the game, but was substituted off at half-time.

-Gray left Palace at the end of that season, after their form slumped following the sale of Ian Wright, and went to Tottenham Hotspur for £900,000.
+Gray left Palace in March of the 1991-92 season, after their form slumped following the sale of Ian Wright, and went to Tottenham Hotspur for £900,000.
 Whilst at Tottenham he was involved in a dramatic game against Chelsea; he scored a penalty to level the game at 3-3 and moments later Spurs were awarded another penalty but this time Dmitri Kharine saved Gray's effort.
 Chelsea went on to win 4–3.
 His spell at Spurs would be less successful and, following a loan move to Swindon Town, he was sold to CA Marbella for an undisclosed fee.
 He would round out his career with short spells at Falkirk, where he played in the 1997 Scottish Cup Final, Bury, and Millwall.